moryno/iBusiness/README.md

 - Here you can create new booking and update a booking and also edit the data on the datagrid.
 Right cliking on a row on the grid will display contect menu where you can chose commands to purform.

-- On the sidebar under Proccess Menu the 'Purchase Order' menu will redirect you to the orderpage.
+- On the sidebar under Proccess Menu the 'Purchase Order' menu will redirect you to the Orders page.

+- On the orders page, you can double click on an order to redirect you to the purchase order's editing page.
+Also while on the orders page the user can click on the 'New' button on top of the table to create a purchase order.

+- The purchase order entry page persists data incase the user exits the page unexpectedly, perhaps he/she logged out or the device went offline, the user will still access the order information inputed before submission even on another device.
+This feature is complemented by the use of Azure CosmosDB.

+- On completion of entering the order information, the user can click 'Submit Order' to submit the order, or click 'Close' to go back to the orders page.

 ### Technology Used